 For batches of accesses, more cleverness:

-• Bank parallelism — modern DRAM has multiple internal banks; the controller can have transactions in flight on multiple banks simultaneously.
+• Bank parallelism: modern DRAM has multiple internal banks, so the controller can have transactions in flight on several banks at once.

-• Refresh scheduling — interleave refresh cycles with normal reads/writes to maximize bandwidth.
+• Refresh scheduling: interleave refresh cycles with normal reads/writes to keep bandwidth up.

 DRAM access protocol details

-DRAM access has several distinct phases, each with timing constraints.
-The memory controller manages all of them:
+DRAM access has several phases, each with its own timing constraints.
+The controller manages all of them.

 Activate (ACT) phase

-Before reading or writing a row, the controller must “open” it — copying the entire row from the DRAM cell array into the row buffer (a row of sense amplifiers).
-This takes time, called (RAS-to-CAS delay), typically 10-20 ns.
+Before reading or writing a row, the controller must “open” it, copying the entire row from the DRAM cell array into the row buffer (a row of sense amplifiers).
+This takes (RAS-to-CAS delay), typically 10-20 ns.

 Once a row is open, accesses to columns within it are fast.